red-sky-at-morning/discord_bot/README.md

 # Eclipsebot
 ## Current version: V2.1.0
-The code for midnight__sun's Eclipsebot on discord.
+The code for midnight__sun's Eclipsebot on discord, written in discord.py.
-Written in discord.py

 Files in /v1/* are deprecated.

 #### Cloning